macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 27: August 6, 2019

+**Today's Progress**: #R6D27 Newsweek site solo project is huge I am not sure if I can finish it in 3 weeks!.  #Ruby kata solved: #Repl.it "Trees and Graphs: Connected Components" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 580 @ Codewars, 42543 @ Hackerrank 66494 @ Leetcode - 8 hours of study.
+Goals: Be the best at Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 26: August 5, 2019

 **Today's Progress**: #R6D26 Started work on the Newsweek site solo project.  #Ruby kata solved: #Repl.it "Trees and Graphs: Is it balanced?" #100DaysOfCode #javascript #React #freeCodeCamp #microverse